132nd-vWing/OPERATION-SOCHI/README.md

 3) Hold the secured area against enemy counter attacks and shape conditions for further offensive operations in the area.

+4) Degrade enemy ability to counterattack by targeting selected C2 assets in the region;

 ## METHOD
 1) Execute a ground offensive to seize and secure objectives SUSHI, NOODLES and WASABI with end-state holding at least one armored platoon on a defensive position on each objective